Player Notes

 Week 1 Projected Rank

-• Inks one-year deal in Pittsburgh
+• Inks deal with Pittsburgh

 Week 1 Projected Rank